 In Dealing with Dragons, Kazul becomes one of these.
 She knows that Cimorene is a level-headed person, so when Cimorene goes to Kazul - newly crowned as King of Dragons - saying that wizards tried to sabotage the coronation trials and the dragon Warog was behind it, Kazul is more than happy to listen.
 When Warog repeatedly tries to discredit Cimorene by insisting that her story is preposterous, Kazul calmly points out that he hasn't pointed out a single thing to back up that statement.

 Live Action TV

-Col. Potter on M*A*S*His this trope.
-His decisions are always the right ones, and he's not afraid to yell at the Designated Hero when he happens to be in the wrong.
+MASH: Col. Potter's decisions are always the right ones, and he's not afraid to yell at the Designated Hero when he happens to be in the wrong.

 Assistant Director Skinner from The X-Files really does listen to Mulder & Scully if they can back it up.

 President Henry Hayes in Stargate SG-1, with a prejudiced/misguided Evil Vice President (Kinsey).

 [Dr. Jackson has just finished giving intel about the Jaffa to SG-1 and Gen. Hammond, based on a dream]

 Dr. Jackson:[surprised] So, you believe me, too?

 Gen. Hammond: The things I've heard sitting in this chair…